seanmac11741/fourAngels/README.md

 [x] add pictures of board members
 [x] Check their FB page and get all the members and whatnot [ ] Make the favicon image and add it
+[x] change pictures to be the same size for members